GG1D29/my-design-pattern-mastery/README.md

 - The drawback of Class Adapter pattern is the Adapter can only work with the specific type of Adaptee (the extended class)
 ---

+### S2.
+Bridge Pattern
+- Official definition: Decouple an abstraction from its implementation so that the two can vary independently.
+- It means separate the part of our system that represents abstraction from the part that implements it, so that one can vary without affecting the other.
+- Use Composition instead of Inheritance, e.q `Shape` has a `Color`
+- Use this pattern to maintain flexibility in a Class Hierarchy.
+- To avoid having created multiple class in the hierarchy.
+- How to achieve: Use composition to pass in the configuration to the different classes.

 This repo is inspired by the Challenges on LinkedIn Learning Course called: